aadhil96/aadhil96.github.io/_posts/2025-12-13-mcp-authentication-fastapi.md

 ## Conclusion

 You've now built a simple, authenticated MCP server in under 100 lines of code!
 This setup secures your FastAPI app for AI agents while following MCP standards.
-For production, add JWT/OAuth (see the fastapi-mcp docs for examples) and error logging.
+For production, add JWT/OAuth (see the fastapi mcp docs for examples) and error logging.

 MCP is poised to revolutionize AI integrations—start experimenting today.
 Questions?
 Check the MCP spec or contribute to open-source tools like fastapi-mcp.